Register at RADIATE GATE

 Prepare your proposal

-Please make all information as straightforward and short as possible to ensure a speedy evaluation process (max.
-2 pages)
+Please ensure all information is as straightforward and short as possible (max.
+2 pages) for a speedy evaluation process.

 The following information needs to be included in your proposal: